stickz/rtinst/README.md

 	sudo rtinst

-It takes about 10 minutes to run, depending on your server setup.
+It takes about 15 minutes to run, depending on your server setup.
 After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.

+**Note:** If you have IPV6 support disabled before running this script.
+You will have to run **sudo rtinst** twice.
+The second time will fix the nginx configuration file, so it installs properly using the packages.
+This is unavoidable.
+There is no intention to custom build nginx at this time.

 [A detailed installation guide](https://github.com/arakasi72/rtinst/wiki/Installing-rtinst)

 [A detailed user guide](https://github.com/arakasi72/rtinst/wiki/Guide)

-**IMPORTANT: NOTE THE NEW SSH PORT AND MAKE SURE YOU CAN SSH INTO YOUR SERVER BEFORE CLOSING THE EXISTING SESSION**

-Current release has been tested with clean installs of:

-	Ubuntu 16
-	Ubuntu 17
-	Ubuntu 18
-	Ubuntu 19
-	Ubuntu 20
-	Debian 9 "Stretch"
-	Debian 10 "Buster"
+It is highly recommended to use **Ubuntu 20.04 LTS** for this fork.
+However, **Debain 10** will be maintained as well.
+Older versions of Ubuntu and Debian will receive very limited support.

 Services that will be installed and configured are

 	1. libtorrent/rtorrent